Skip to main content

 Billable Lines of Code (BLoC)

 AuditAgent uses a token-based estimation method called Billable Lines of Code (BLoC) to determine scan pricing.
-This page explains exactly how it works and why.
+This page explains how it works and why.
+For the per-scan cost calculation, see Scan Pricing.

 estimated_bloc = ceil(tokens / 10)

-• Prettier config, tab vs spaces, compressed code — all treated equally
+• Prettier config, tab versus spaces, and compressed code are all treated equally.

-• Prevents gaming (no one can one-line a contract to be charged 1 line)
+• It prevents gaming.
+No one can one-line a contract to be charged a single line.

-• Comments are the key differentiator between static analysis and LLM analysis
+• Comments are the differentiator between static analysis and LLM analysis.

-• Well-documented code is NOT penalized — it's fairly reflected
+• Well-documented code is not penalised.
+It is fairly reflected.

 info